rust-lang/book/src/ch09-02-recoverable-errors-with-result.md

 library has defined on it in many different situations where the successful value and error value we want to return may differ.

-Let's call a function that returns a `Result` value because the function could
+Let’s call a function that returns a `Result` value because the function could
 fail: opening a file, shown in Listing 9-2.

 <figure>